NativeScript/docs-v7/docs/start/hello-world/ng-chapter-1.md

 <div class="exercise-end"></div>

 Now that you’re familiar with how to create, run, and debug NativeScript app, let’s start building a real-world application.
-In the next chapter you’ll learn about how NativeScript apps are structured, and start building a new app from the ground up.
+In the next guide you’ll learn about how NativeScript apps are structured, and start building a new app from the ground up.

 <div class="next-chapter-link-container">
-  <a href="ng-chapter-2">Continue to Chapter 2—Creating User Interfaces</a>
+  <a href="../tutorial/ng-chapter-1">Continue to Creating User Interfaces</a>
 </div>

 ## Appendix A: Choosing an editor